 In order to see how our influence metrics related to another metric commonly assumed to reflect influence, we calculated the proportion of time each individual was spending in the front half of the group.

-At time t, a given individual was considered in the front half of the group if its front-back position (x-value within the centroid reference frame, see above) was positive.
-In order to see the variation in the propensity to be in the front between individuals and across groups, we computed the proportion of time points an individual was in the front half in time segments of one hour.
+At time t, a given individual was considered in the front half of the group if its front-back position was positive.
+To see the variation in the propensity to be in the front between individuals and across groups, we computed the proportion of time points an individual was in the front half in time segments of one hour.
 We also looked at the correlation between the total proportion of time spent in the front for each individual and their turning and speeding influence scores.